bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 ### Travel

-This year I finally managed to travel outside Bulgaria.
+This year I finally managed to travel outside Bulgaria, after spending a record 14 consecutive months at home (Feb 2020 - June 2021).
 I didn't travel much and I didn't visit any exotic places, but I was extremely happy to be able to visit different countries again.
 Most of this travel happened during my sabbatical from work in the summer/autumn.
 Certainly this was my favorite part of the year.

 Here's a list of all the places I visited this year: